noahphillips/CV/NoahPhillipsCV.md

 * Lead developer during QA as the code base stabilized and matured
 * Stack: git, node/npm, grunt, sass, js, [zetzer html templating](https://github.com/brainshave/zetzer), [handlebars](https://github.com/wycats/handlebars.js)

 The first iteration of the site was built using [grunt](https://github.com/gruntjs/grunt) as our task runner for compiling the js modules, sass modules, and html templates.
 We’ve since moved the codebase to a framework called [Fabricator](https://github.com/fbrctr/fabricator) which uses HandleBars for html templating and [glup](https://github.com/gulpjs/gulp) for taks running and compilation.
-[Fabricator](https://github.com/fbrctr/fabricator) includes an auto generated BootStrap like style guide enableing much cleaner and clearer documentation for Juniper's dev team.
+[Fabricator](https://github.com/fbrctr/fabricator) includes an auto generated BootStrap like style guide enabling much cleaner and clearer documentation for Juniper's dev team.

 ####Cleversafe